Thomas Butler, Viscount Thurles

-Thomas Butler, Viscount Thurles (before 1596 – 1619) was the son and heir apparent of Walter Butler, 11th Earl of Ormond (1559 – 1633), whom he predeceased.
+Thomas Butler, Viscount Thurles (before 1596 – 1619) was the son and heir apparent of Walter Butler, 11th Earl of Ormond (1559–1633), whom he predeceased.
 He lived at the Westgate Castle in Thurles, County Tipperary.
+He was accused of treason but drowned in a shipwreck off the Skerries in the Irish Sea, before he could be judged.
 He was the father of the Irish statesman and Royalist commander James Butler, 1st Duke of Ormonde.

 Birth and origins

-Thomas was born in 1594 the eldest son of Walter Butler and his wife Helen Butler.
-At the time of his birth his father was a nephew of the ruling earl, Black Tom, the 10th earl of Ormond.
+Thomas was born in 1594, the eldest son of Walter Butler and his wife Helen Butler.
+At the time of his birth, his father was a nephew of the ruling earl, Black Tom, the 10th earl of Ormond.
 His father's family, the Butler Dynasty, was Old English and descended from Theobald Walter, who had been appointed chief butler of Ireland by King Henry II in 1177.

 Thomas's mother was the eldest daughter of Edmund Butler, 2nd Viscount Mountgarret and his wife Grizel FitzPatrick.
-His father and mother were cousins.
-Their common great-grandfather was Piers Butler, 8th Earl of Ormond.
-His parents had married about 1584.

 Thomas was one of eleven siblings, two brothers and nine sisters, who are listed in his father's article, but he was the only surviving son.

 Marriage and children

 Probably in 1608, but surely before 1610, Butler married Elizabeth Poyntz against his father's wishes.
-She was the second daughter of Sir John Pointz (died 1633) of Iron Acton, Gloucestershire, and his second wife Elizabeth Sydenham (died 1595).
+She was the second daughter of Sir John Poyntz (died 1633) of Iron Acton, Gloucestershire, and his second wife Elizabeth Sydenham (died 1595).
+His wife's family were English Catholics.

 Thomas and Elizabeth had three sons: